-Two large-scale test cover systems were constructed at Kidston Gold Mine in 1995/96.
-The Kidston Gold Mine is situated in a semi-arid tropical climate with distinct wet/dry seasons.
-Average annual precipitation is approximately 700 mm with potential evaporation exceeding 2000 mm.
+Two large-scale test cover systems were constructed at the Kidston Gold mine in 1995/96.
+The Kidston Gold mine is situated in a semi-arid tropical climate with distinct wet/dry seasons.
+Total annual precipitation is approximately 700 mm with potential evaporation exceeding 2000 mm.
 In general, all rainfall occurs during the summer months between December and March.
 The first test cover profile consisted of approximately 2000 mm of store/release oxide material while the second profile is 1500 mm of store/release oxide material over a 500 mm compacted low permeability oxide barrier.
-Williams et al (2003) describe the long-term performance of this cover system.
+Williams, Currey, Ritchie and Wilson (2003, these proceedings) describe the long-term performance of this cover system.
 In short, the performance of this store/release system has proven to be very good with no significant infiltration measured in deep lysimeters installed at the base of the test cover profiles.

 The primary concerns with the long-term integrity of the store/release covers relates to the development and sustainability of the vegetative canopy along with erosion control.
-The influence of vegetation and storage capacity of the cover together with the results of SoilCover modeling are described in detail by Durham et al (2000).
-Williams et al (2003) describe the novel approach to control of erosion at the Kidston Gold mine.
+The influence of vegetation and storage capacity of the cover together with the results of SoilCover modeling are described in detail by Durham, Wilson and Currey (2000).
+Williams, Currey, Ritchie and Wilson (2003, these proceedings) describe the novel approach to control of erosion at the Kidston Gold mine.
 The surface of the storage layer was left with a hummocky topography to trap and retain run-off.
 High intensity rainfall events frequently occur during the summer months producing extreme surface flows with high potential to cause erosion (Figure 7).
 The hummocky design has proven successful in preventing erosion associated with breaches in the cover.
 The application of the store/release hummocky design was restricted to the flat surfaces on the waste rock dumps since it is not possible to construct erosion-resistant covers with loose material on side slopes.
 Clean waste rock was placed around the outer batters of the waste rock dumps.
 In summary, the observations to date indicate the store/release cover system installed at the Kidston Gold mine is providing good performance.
-Long-term performance will ultimately be determined by the performance of the successional vegetative canopy.
+Long term performance will ultimately be determined by the performance of the successional vegetative canopy.